-(a) No person shall solicit funds for charitable, veteran or fraternal purposes, or solicit for sale of any products or services in the Town of Medway without first obtaining a permit from the Select Board and registering his/her license number, organization, business address, true name, home address and date of birth with the Chief of Police.
-Application of this By-Law will not interfere with or infringe on the exercise of constitutionally protected rights under the First and Fourteenth Amendments to the United States Constitution.
+(a) No person shall solicit funds for charitable, veteran or fraternal purposes, or solicit for sale of any products or services in the Town of Medway without first obtaining a permit from the Select Board and registering his/her-this license number, the-organization, business address, true name, home address and date of birth with the Chief of Police.
+Application of this Bylaw will not interfere with or infringe on the exercise of constitutionally protected rights under the First and Fourteenth Amendments to the United States Constitution.
 Violation of this section will be punishable by fine of not more than \$100.00.

-(a) No person without a permit or license from the Select Board shall store, keep or allow to remain on his premises more than one unregistered automobile, truck, or the body or chassis of a motor vehicle unless that same is stored or kept in a garage.
+(a) No person without a permit or license from the Select Board shall store, keep or allow to remain on his-the premises upon which this person lives or has a business more than one unregistered automobile, truck, or the body or chassis of a motor vehicle unless that same is stored or kept in a garage.